-Rugged living was something that Ryan had no predilection for, which was why he applied to the Air Force Academy.
-He saw the military as a means of elevating himself and, for him; the Air Force was the least disagreeable of the five branches of same.
+Rugged living was something that Ryan had no predilection for which was why he applied to the Air Force Academy.
+He saw the military as a means of elevating himself, and he saw the Air Force as the least disagreeable of the five branches of armed services.
 His circumstance, as the only child of an unwed mother who died when he was twelve years of age, did not afford him many options for attending college.
 He spent the remainder of his adolescence in foster care.
 He had a grandmother who had neither the means nor the inclination to take him in.
 His father and grandfather were in the wind and were never an option for consideration.
 His passage through three foster homes and three separate schools hindered him scholastically, but only enough to drop him from an A to a B+ GPA.
 Academically bright and studious by nature, Ryan entered the Air Force right out of high school.
 His plan was to never look back on his childhood.
-Building his future held all of his focus.
+Building his future held all his focus.

-The twenty-nine year old First Lieutenant Ryan Kawecki was not a striking figure of a man.
-He was not unattractive.
+The twenty-nine-year-old First Lieutenant Ryan Kawecki was not a striking figure of a man, but he was not unattractive.
 He maintained a full head of hair and only sported sunglasses when there was need for them.
 Standing five-feet ten-inches tall, he recently began to struggle with his weight.
 He was forever worried that others would notice his slightly rounding contour.
 This they did with far less regard than he.
-But it was his discipline and powers of concentration that others noticed far more.
-It was this aspect of his character that most attracted Julie Maddux to him.
-His determination to excel and his soft spoken manner endeared him to her right away.
+It was his discipline and powers of concentration that others noticed far more.
+That aspect of his character is what most attracted Julie Maddux to him.
+His determination to excel and his soft-spoken manner endeared him to her right-away.
 She immediately set off on a campaign to marry him, a fact he is unaware of to this day.
 They produced a son a year into their marriage and then a daughter, a year and half later.
-The Kaweckis were happy and Mr. and Mrs. Kawecki felt to be comfortably situated for the first time in their marriage.
+The Kaweckis were happy, and for the first time in their marriage Mr. and Mrs. Kawecki felt to be comfortably situated.

 “Yes, you were expected,” Major Berg replied without looking up.
 “Find an empty desk out there and someone will get to you shortly with something for you to do.”

-This was a less than impressive beginning by Ryan’s expectations.
+That was a less than impressive beginning by Ryan’s expectations.
 This was Defense Intelligence Analysis.
 He expected an orientation and a security briefing.
 He was not expecting a casual glance and a prompt dismissal from a middle-aged librarian.
-Confused by this casual meeting, he hesitated for a couple of seconds to sort through his disbelief.
-He then turned about and left the office, seemingly without the notice of Major Joshua Berg.
+Confused by that casual meeting, he hesitated for a couple of seconds to sort through his disbelief.
+He then turned about and left the office, seemingly, without the notice of Major Joshua Berg.

 “Hi, you must be new,” First Lieutenant Robert Wade pleasantly spoke.
 “My name is Robert Wade.
 Rob will do.”